 - a.
-State school aid payments received pursuant to the State School Aid Act of 1979 or any successor law.
+State School aid payments pursuant to the State School Aid Act of 1979 or any successor law;

 - b.
-Federal funds.
+Federal Funds;

 - c.
-Donations.
+Donations;

 - d.
-Fees and charges permitted to be charged by public school academies.
+Tuition and fees permitted to be charged by public school academies; and

 - e.
 Other funds lawfully received.